treee111/wahooMapsCreator/docs/TAGS_ON_MAP_AND_DEVICE.md

 Because the theme kind of determines what you're gonna see, you want to preview what later on will be visible on the device.

 ## Combination of tag-wahoo.xml and device-theme
-This zoom-appear in combination with the settings in the theme on the device (which can also be applied in cruiser) controls when certain elements are shown on our your Wahoo device etc (zoom-min).
+This zoom-appear in combination with the settings in the theme on the device (which can also be applied in cruiser) controls when certain elements are shown on your Wahoo device etc (zoom-min).

 If a element is included in the map beginning from zoom level 10 (zoom-appear in tag-wahoo.xml) but on the device only displayed beginning with zoom level 12 (zoom-min in mapsforge-bolt.xml), the element is only displayed beginning zoom level 12.